-Schaumburg is a very ethnically-diverse village.
+Schaumburg is an extremely ethnically-diverse village.
 The people who call Schaumburg home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Schaumburg residents report their race to be White, followed by Asian.
 Schaumburg also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
 People of Hispanic or Latino origin account for 10.21% of the village’s residents.
 Important ancestries of people in Schaumburg include Polish, Irish, Italian, and English.

 The most common language spoken in Schaumburg is English.
 Other important languages spoken here include Spanish and Other Asian languages.